agent-trace for VS Code

 Features

-Status bar — cost, tool call count, and active tool name, updated on every event.
+Status bar — live cost, tool call count, and active tool name, updated on every event.
 Click to open the event stream panel.

 $(pulse) agent $0.0042 47 calls [Read]

-Gutter annotations — files the agent has read or modified get a colored left border and inline label:
+Gutter annotations — files the agent has read or modified get a colored left border and inline label.

 src/auth/middleware.ts ← agent read 3×, modified 1× this session